The Human Truth Foundation

 q=188.

-Israel comes 117th in the world with regard to its responsibility towards the environment.
+Regarding its responsibility towards the environment, Israel is positioned 117th in the world.
 This rank is calculated from 7 data sets.
-Israel comes in the best 20 when it comes to its environmental performance38 (the best in Asia).
-It does better than average in its forested percent change 1990-201539 and in energy to GDP efficiency40.
-But, there's bad news too.
-Israel does worse than average for its score on the Green Future Index41 (still high for Asia), the rate of rational beliefs on the environment in the population42 and in how quickly it ratified the 1993 Convention on Biological Diversity.
-And finally, it sits amongst the bottom 20 for annual meat consumption per person43 (one of the highest in Asia).
+Israel comes in the best 20 in its environmental performance39 (the highest in Asia).
+It does better than average in energy to GDP efficiency40.
+But that's it.
+Israel has problems.
+It does worse than average in its score on the Green Future Index41 (still high for Asia), the rate of rational beliefs on the environment in the population42, how quickly it ratified the 1993 Convention on Biological Diversity and in its forested percent change 2000-202043.
+And finally, it falls into the worst 20 when it comes to reducing annual meat consumption per person44 (amongst the worst in Asia).

 Higher is better